This is the multi-page printable view of this section. Click here to print.

 To modify the capacity, follow the steps below.

-- All Services > Storage > Parallel File Storage Click the menu.
-Navigate to the Service Home page of Parallel File Storage.
+1. Click the All Services > Storage > Parallel File Storage menu.
+You will be taken to the Service Home page of Parallel File Storage.

-- Parallel File Storage List page, click the resource to modify the capacity.
-Parallel File Storage Details page, navigate.
+3. On the Parallel File Storage List page, click the resource to modify its capacity.
+You will be taken to the Parallel File Storage Details page.

-- When a popup notifying capacity expansion opens, click the Confirm button.
+6. When a popup notifying of capacity expansion opens, click the Confirm button.

-You can connect resources to Parallel File Storage or disconnect the connected resources.
+You can connect resources to Parallel File Storage or disconnect resources that are already connected.

-- If communication with the target resource is lost or the connection is impossible, you cannot modify the connection resource.
+• If communication with the target resource is interrupted or the connection is unavailable, the connection resource cannot be modified.

-- When connecting resources, you can connect up to 300 resources at the same location.
+• When connecting resources, you can link up to 300 resources at the same location.
 If you exceed 300, use the API.

-- All Services > Storage > Parallel File Storage Click the menu.
-Navigate to the Service Home page of Parallel File Storage.
+1. Click the All Services > Storage > Parallel File Storage menu.
+You will be taken to the Service Home page of Parallel File Storage.

-- Parallel File Storage List page, click the resource to edit the connected resource.
-Move to the Parallel File Storage Details page.
+3. Parallel File Storage List page, click the resource you want to edit the connection for.
+You will be taken to the Parallel File Storage Details page.

-- Click the Edit button of the Connected Resource item.
-The Select Connected Resource popup window opens.
+4. Click the Edit button of the Linked Resource item.
+The Linked Resource Selection popup opens.

-- After selecting the resource to connect or unchecking the resource to disconnect, click the Confirm button.
+5. Select the resource to connect or uncheck the resource to disconnect, then click the Confirm button.

 Caution

-- Multi-node GPU Cluster server is connected to Parallel File Storage through two N/W interfaces.
-To optimize storage performance, please check that both N/W are properly connected.
+• The Multi-node GPU Cluster server is connected to the Parallel File Storage via two N/W interfaces.
+To optimize storage performance, ensure that both N/W connections are properly established.

-- Verify that the 2 N/W interfaces for connecting Parallel File Storage in the Multi-node GPU Cluster are functioning properly.
+1. Check whether the two N/W interfaces for connecting Parallel File Storage in the Multi-node GPU Cluster are functioning properly.

-- When disconnecting, you must first access the server and perform the disconnect operation (Umount, disconnect network drive).
+• When disconnecting, you must first access the server and perform the disconnection tasks (Umount, disconnect network drive).

-- If you disconnect without OS operation, a status error (Hang) may occur on the connection server.
+• If the connection is terminated without OS intervention, a status error (Hang) may occur on the connection server.

 Caution

-- If there are resources connected to Parallel File Storage, you cannot cancel.
+• If there are resources connected to Parallel File Storage, you cannot cancel it.
 Remove all connected resources before canceling the service.

-- You can only delete when the volume status is Available or Error.
+• You can only delete a volume when its status is Available or Error.

 To cancel Parallel File Storage, follow the steps below.

-- All Services > Storage > Parallel File Storage Click the menu.
-Go to the Service Home page of Parallel File Storage.
+1. Click the All Services > Storage > Parallel File Storage menu.
+You will be taken to the Service Home page of Parallel File Storage.

-- Parallel File Storage list On the page, select the resource to cancel, and click the Cancel Service button.
+3. On the Parallel File Storage list page, select the resource to cancel and click the Cancel Service button.

-- When the termination is completed, check on the Parallel File Storage list page whether the resource has been terminated.
+5. When termination is complete, check on the Parallel File Storage List page whether the resource has been terminated.

 You can create, delete, or recover using snapshots of Parallel File Storage.